Alpaca: Reproduction

-Females are induced ovulators; meaning the act of mating and the presence of semen causes them to ovulate.
-Females usually conceive after just one breeding, but occasionally do have trouble conceiving.
-Artificial insemination is technically difficult, expensive and not common, but it can be accomplished.
-Embryo transfer is more widespread.
+Females are induced ovulators; meaning that the act of mating and the presence of semen causes them to ovulate.
+Females usually conceive after just one breeding but occasionally do have trouble conceiving.
+Artificial insemination is technically difficult, expensive, and uncommon but feasible.
+On the contrary, embryo transfer is more widespread.

 A male is usually ready to mate for the first time between two and three years of age.
 It is not advisable to allow a young female to be bred until she is mature and has reached two-thirds of her mature weight.
-Over-breeding a young female before conception is possibly a common cause of uterine infections.
+Overbreeding a young female before conception is possibly a common cause of uterine infections.
 As the age of maturation varies greatly between individuals, it is usually recommended that novice breeders wait until females are 18 months of age or older before initiating breeding.

-Alpacas can breed at any time throughout the year but it is more difficult to breed in the winter.
+Alpacas can breed at any time throughout the year, but it is more difficult to breed in the winter.
 Most breed during autumn or late spring.
-The most popular way to have alpacas mate is pen mating.
-Pen mating is when they move both the female and the desired male into a pen.
-Another way is paddock mating where one male alpaca is let loose in the paddock with several female alpacas.
+The most popular way to have alpacas mate is pen mating, which involves moving both the female and the desired male into a pen.
+Another way is paddock mating, where one male alpaca is let loose in the paddock with several female alpacas.

 The gestation period is, on average, 11.5 months, and usually results in a single offspring, or cria.
-Twins are rare, occurring about once per 1000 deliveries.
+Twins are rare, occurring about once per 1,000 deliveries.
 Cria are generally between 15 and 19 pounds, and are standing 30 to 90 minutes after birth.
-After a female gives birth, she is generally receptive to breeding again after about two weeks.
-Crias may be weaned through human intervention at about six months old and 60 pounds, but many breeders prefer to allow the female to decide when to wean her offspring; they can be weaned earlier or later depending on their size and emotional maturity.
+Two weeks after a female gives birth, she is generally receptive to breeding again.
+Crias may be weaned through human intervention at about six months old and 60 pounds weight.
+However, many breeders prefer to allow the female to decide when to wean her offspring; they can be weaned earlier or later depending on their size and emotional maturity.

-The average lifespan of an alpaca is between 15–20 years, and the longest-lived alpaca on record is 27 years.
+The average lifespan of an alpaca is between 15 and 20 years, and the longest-lived alpaca on record is 28 years.

 Pests and diseases

 Cattle tuberculosis can also infect alpacas: Mycobacterium bovis also causes TB in this species worldwide.
-Krajewska‐Wędzina et al., 2020 detect M. bovis in individuals traded from the United Kingdom to Poland.
+Krajewska-Wędzina et al., 2020 detect M. bovis in individuals traded from the United Kingdom to Poland.
 To accomplish this they develop a seroassay which correctly identifies positive subjects which are false negative for a common skin test.
-Krajewska‐Wędzina et al. also find that alpacas are unusual in mounting a competent early-infection immune response.
+Krajewska-Wędzina et al. also find that alpacas are unusual in mounting a competent early-infection immune response.
 Bernitz et al., 2021 believe this to generalise to all camelids.